yusoofsh/mangoleh/content/projects/FB.md

 showInProjects: true
 ---

 Team 1st.
-Analyzed a messenger dataset to identify app health and user engagement trends.
+Analyzed a Facebook messenger dataset to identify app health and user engagement trends.
 Presented keyfindings to Facebook data scientists at Facebook London.

 Note: Data not openly shared so I'm unable to share the code.